 Two years ago, I saw a tiny flying fauna moving super-fast from flower to flower to collect nectar.
 You can watch the video below to get an idea how fast it is:

 Though it only showed up for a few seconds, from its body as small as a baby finger and the way it hovered, I was pretty sure that it was a humming bird.
 However, all the bird guides I met said the same thing, “No way!
 Sabah has no humming bird.
-It must be a sun bird.”
+Probably you saw a sun bird.”
 I was kind of upset that nobody believed me, so I wanted to take the photo of the humming bird to prove them wrong.

-However, I didn’t see the bird again for next few years that I almost forgot about this.
+However, I didn’t see the bird again for next few years so I almost forgot about this.
 Then the blossom jasmine flowers in my garden attracted the “old friend” again.
-My mom saw it first coz she water the flower during dusk.
+My mom saw it first because she water the flowers during dusk.
 When I was having my dinner around 6:30pm in the following day, my sibling told me that the humming bird was around again.

 Quickly I stopped eating and grabbed a camera to shoot the humming bird.
 And to my surprise, there were 3 or 4 of them collecting nectar.
 When they fly pass me, I can even hear the high-speed flapping wings.

 They fly really fast but I was still able to take some photos.
 However, when I zoom into these photos for closer look, I find that they are not birds!
 With a pair of antenna and a long proboscis, I can tell that they are moth.

 To find out what they are, I search the Internet and learn that they are Hummingbird Hawk Moth (species: Macroglossum stellatarum), a moth that looks remarkably like a humming bird while feeding on flowers and always mistaken as a hummingbird.